Find answers to your burning questions about the Kinkonauts about these topics!

 How does someone become a Kinkonaut?

-Kinkonauts performers are the company players you see in our Friday and Saturday shows.
+Kinkonauts performers are the ensemble players you see in our Friday and Saturday shows and house teams.
 Most of the current cast came up through our classes and either:

 - Were invited into the company or onto an existing troupe, or

 - Auditioned into our Conservatory class.
-From Conservatory, they may be cast intro troupes.
+From Conservatory, they may be cast onto house teams/troupes

 Are there other ways to get stage time?
 What if I’m really experienced?